Late Eatery review: Four dishes to try at chef Aadel Ouaoua's new venture

 Inside Late Eatery

-While most brands occupy small sites, Late Eatery is a full-blown restaurant.
-The interiors are airy with natural light that adds a charm to the space.
-Olive green tones are predominant, as well as other natural design elements such as wood and stone.
+While most brands occupy small sites, Late Eatery is a full-blown restaurant, with airy interiors, natural light, olive green tones and natural design elements such as wood and stone.

 You can have escargot for starter and move on to a main of robata steak with teriyaki sauce.
 There's hummus on the menu too, as well as flatbreads.

-Taste test: I'm not a big fan of beetroot's earthy taste, but the freshness of the creamy labneh perfectly masks it.
-Although on the heavier side, the dish is a good start that can complement any of the mains on Ouaoua's menu.
-The labneh provides a cool and creamy base, with the beetroot in there almost only for the crunch.
-The roasted hazelnuts add depth to the otherwise simplistic flavour, tied together by the olive oil drizzle.
+Taste test: I'm not a big fan of beetroot's earthy taste, but the creamy labneh perfectly masks it.
+Although on the heavier side, the dish is a good start that can complement most of the mains on Ouaoua's menu.
+The labneh provides a cool and fresh base, the beetroot delivers crunch, while the roasted hazelnuts add depth to the otherwise simplistic flavour, tied together by an olive oil drizzle.

 “The capsicum is cooked nicely in a charcoal oven to give it the smoky flavour.
 I use a special olive oil from Spain,” says the chef.
-“We add bits of feta cheese on top, as well as roasted pistachio.”
+“We add bits of feta cheese on top, as well as roasted pistachio and herbs.”

-Taste test: I am partial to a red bell pepper, but what Ouaoua did to it in the charcoal oven made it even more divine.
-It reeks of freshness upon the first bite and the smokiness adds so much character to the dish.
-The salty tang from the crumbled feta cheese creates a delightful contrast, with the nuts elevating its texture.
-It's perfect with the sourdough too.
+Taste test: I am partial to red bell pepper, but what Ouaoua does in the charcoal oven made it even more divine.
+The freshness is apparent upon the first bite, while the smokiness adds a lot of character to the dish.
+The salty tang from the crumbled feta cheese creates a delightful contrast, with the nuts and herbs elevating its texture.
+This can be easily eaten with sourdough, too.

 Robata steak with teriyaki sauce

-“We don't marinade the tenderloin.
-We only put salt and pepper,” says Ouaoua.
-“We cook it in charcoal too, which gives it the smoky flavour.
-We cook it in very high temperatures.”
-The chef says he uses Japanese techniques to cut the tenderloin, which also plays a key role in the end result.
+“We don't marinade the tenderloin; we only put salt and pepper,” says Ouaoua.
+“This dish is also cooked in charcoal at very high temperatures, which gives it a smoky flavour.”
+The chef explains he uses Japanese techniques to cut the tenderloin, which plays a key role in the end result.

-Taste test: The flavour combination of smokiness from the robata cooking to the sweetness of the teriyaki sauce is truly a classic.
-The meat is perfectly tender, infused with the thematic smoky essence.
-It must be eaten with the sauce, which complements the cut beautifully with its touch of umami.
-Ouaoua served another sauce, a green oil concoction he says has a “secret ingredient”.
+Taste test: The flavour combination of smokiness (from the robata cooking) and sweetness (from the teriyaki sauce) is superlative.
+Despite its smoky essence, the meat is perfectly tender, and the sauce complements the cut beautifully with its touch of umami.
+Ouaoua also served another sauce, a green oil concoction he says has a “secret ingredient”.
 I would happily buy bottles of its smoky goodness.

 Truffle flatbread